ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A YANG model for the alarm management {{?RFC8632}} defines a standard interface to manage the lifecycle of alarms.
-Alarms represent the undesirable state of network resources {{?I-D.ietf-nmop-terminology}}, The alarm data model also defines the probable root causes and impacted services fields, but there may be insufficient information to determine them at lower layer system (mainly in devices level), so alarms do not always tell the status of
+Alarms represent the undesirable state of network resources {{!I-D.ietf-nmop-terminology}}, The alarm data model also defines the probable root causes and impacted services fields, but there may be insufficient information to determine them at lower layer system (mainly in devices level), so alarms do not always tell the status of